amusecode/amuse/doc/install/documenting.rst

 The actual ReStructured Text files are kept in :file:`doc/install`, :file:`doc/design`, :file:`doc/tutorial`.
-The main entry point is :file:`doc/index.txt`.
+The main entry point is :file:`doc/index.rst`.
 The documentation suite is built as a single document in order to make the most effective use of cross referencing, we want to make navigating the AMUSE documentation as easy as possible.

-Additional files can be added to the various sections by including their base file name (the .txt extension is not necessary) in the table of contents.
+Additional files can be added to the various sections by including their base file name (the .rst extension is not necessary) in the table of contents.